Author

 More than 95 percent of inmates eventually return to the community, bringing their health conditions with them.
 In many states, federal benefits are completely terminated instead of being suspended.
 It can take months for former inmates to reenroll and for benefits to be restored upon reentry into the community, creating a break in access to needed medical, mental health and addiction treatments.
 Ultimately, this lack of continuity increases the risk of recidivism, reincarceration and even mortality for individuals post-release, each of which can harm communities and increase costs for county health and justice systems.

 In a key victory for counties, the FY 2023 omnibus appropriations bill included a provision to remove the limitations on the use of federal funds for eligible juveniles being detained pending disposition of charges.
-Upon this provision’s enactment in FY 2024, states have the option to continue Medicaid coverage for juveniles in pre-trial status.
-The bill also granted states the option of juveniles to access federal health benefits 30 days prior to release, starting in FY 2024.
+The bill also granted states the option of juveniles to access federal health benefits 30 days before release, starting in FY 2024.
+Building on this win, the FY 2024 appropriations package mandated state Medicaid suspension upon arrest versus termination, increasing continuity of care for justice-involved individuals.

 Key Talking Points